philippslang/rhino_stochastic_dfn/README.md

 }
 ```

 Hashtag comments in the code above have to be removed as they are not JSON compatible.
-The parameters `HL1-3` can be illustrated as follows
+The parameters `HL1-3` can be illustrated as follows.
+If `"HL3 cube": false` no inner cube will be created and `"HL3"` is ignored, ie, need not be in the JSON settings file.

 <p align="left">
   <img src="https://raw.githubusercontent.com/plang85/rhino_stochastic_dfn/master/doc/rhino_dfn.png" height="400">